-PROPOSAL TO AMEND THE COMPANY'S

-CERTIFICATE OF INCORPORATION, AS AMENDED,

-TO INCREASE THE AUTHORIZED SHARES OF
+PROPOSAL TO AMEND THE COMPANY'S CERTIFICATE OF INCORPORATION, AS AMENDED, TO INCREASE THE AUTHORIZED SHARES OF CAPITAL STOCK

-CAPITAL STOCK

 The Board of Directors proposes that stockholders approve an amendment to the Company's Certificate of Incorporation, as amended ("Certificate"), to increase the Company's authorized shares of Capital Stock.
-The amendment would increase the authorized shares of Capital Stock from 15,000,000 shares to 40,000,000 shares.
+The amendment would increase the authorized shares of Capital Stock from 40,000,000 shares to 80.000.000 shares.

-After the Company's merger with Vitas on February 24, 2004, 12,160,961 shares of the Company's 15,000,000 shares of Capital Stock were issued and outstanding.
-In addition, 1,128,455 shares of Capital Stock were reserved for employee stock option plans and 381,169 shares were reserved for conversion of the Company's Capital Trust Convertible Trust Preferred Securities.
-Therefore, as of February 24, 2004 the Company had approximately 1,329,415 shares of unissued and unreserved Capital Stock available for further issuance.
+On March 31, 2005, the Board of Directors of the Company approved a 2-for-1 stock split in the form of a 100% stock dividend to stockholders of record at the close of business on April 22, 2005.
+This stock split was paid May 11, 2005.
+As of December 31, 2005, 25,979,600 shares of the Company's Capital Stock were issued and outstanding.
+In addition, 1,880,456 shares of Capital Stock were reserved for employee stock incentive plans.
+Therefore, as of December 31, 2005, the Company Stock had approximately 12,139,944 shares of unissued and unreserved Capital Stock available for further issuance.

-After the Company's acquisition of Vitas, the Board of Directors believes that the number of authorized shares of Capital Stock available for issuance is not sufficient to enable the Company to respond to potential business opportunities and to pursue objectives designed to enhance stockholder value.
-The additional authorized shares of Capital Stock will provide the Company with greater flexibility to use the Company's Capital Stock, without further stockholder approval except to the extent such approval may be required by law or by applicable New York Stock Exchange listing standards, for various purposes including, without limitation, raising equity capital in order to reduce the Company's level of debt or for other general corporate purposes; making future acquisitions, entering into strategic relationships, providing equity incentives to employees, officers, or directors and effecting stock dividends (including stock splits in the form of stock dividends).
+The Board of Directors believes that the number of authorized shares of Capital Stock available for issuance is not sufficient to enable the Company to respond to potential business opportunities and to pursue objectives designed to enhance stockholder value.
+The additional authorized shares of Capital Stock will provide the Company with greater flexibility to use the Company's Capital Stock, without further stockholder approval except to the extent such approval may be required by law or by applicable New York Stock Exchange listing standards, for various purposes including, without limitation, raising equity capital in order to reduce the Company's level of debt or for other general corporate purposes, making future acquisitions, entering into strategic relationships, providing equity incentives to employees, officers, or directors and effecting stock dividends (including stock splits in the form of stock dividends).
 The Company does not currently have any specific agreements or plans that would involve the issuance of the proposed additional authorized shares of Capital Stock.